nativesintech/nonprofit-governance/Natives_In_Tech_Bylaws.md

 ADOPTED AND APPROVED by the Board of Directors.

-**President** Adam Recvlohe adam@nativesintech.org, signed this day the XX day of Month, 2020.
+**President** Adam Recvlohe adam@nativesintech.org, signed this day the 9th day of Month, 2020.
+**Vice President** Nick Sahler nick@nativesintech.org, signed this day the 8th day of March, 2020.
 **Treasurer** Catherine Ishimoticha erin@nativesintech.org, signed this day the 6th day of March, 2020.
 **Secretary** Coty Sutherland coty@nativesintech.org, signed this day the 6th of March, 2020.